Redhill Games will soon launch open beta for Nine to Five team shooter

 “I started to think that teamplay should matter, wits should matter, timing and positioning should batter, and knowing your position on the team should matter more than reflexes,” Myllyrinne said.
 “We saw a lot of shooters out there that focused on twitch reflexes.
 It’s a game you’ll play with your friends.”

-The game still focuses on skill, but the game tries to tilt the scales in favor of thinking, Myllyrinne said.
+The game still focuses on skill, but it tries to tilt the scales in favor of thinking, Myllyrinne said.
 The team has been expanding its closed tests with small community groups and absorbing the feedback.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: